YahyaElGawady/ParallelOptimizationFinalProject/README.md

 ## Installation

 One of the packages needed for this project is PLY, which implements lex and yacc for Python.
+PLY requires Python 3.6 and above, so please update the version of Python if needed.

 Instructions on how to install this can be found here: https://pypi.org/project/ply/.

 Installing PLY can be done using pip: